veertuinc/anka-docs/licensing.md

 ## Commercial Licenses

+{{< hint info >}}
-> Commercial Anka licenses are issued for yearly license subscription which includes updates, upgrades, and standard support.
+Commercial Anka licenses are issued for yearly license subscription which includes updates, upgrades, and standard support.
 They can be purchased for a single year or multiple years.
+{{< /hint >}}

+{{< hint info >}}
-> Commercial licenses are automatically extended in activated Anka software if days to expiration is < 30 days.
+Commercial licenses are automatically extended in activated Anka software if days to expiration is < 30 days.
 The machine where you've installed Anka must have a connection to the licensing server.
+{{< /hint >}}
 ### Pricing

+- **Anka Build (Apple Silicon)** - Pricing model is host-based and not CPU core based.
+With the introduction of performance and efficiency cores in Apple Silicon, CPU core based licensing model adds complexity and is not accurate representation of value alignment.
-+ **Anka Build (Intel)** - Cost is core based.
+- **Anka Build (Intel)** - Cost is core based.
 For example, if you are setting up a cloud consisting of 2, 8-core Intel processor mac minis, then total core count will be 8 cores.
 For very large core count, there are other licensing models.

-+ **Anka Flow (Intel)** - Cost is per machine.
+- **Anka Flow** - Cost is per machine.
 For example, if you are installing Anka Flow on 10 developer machines, then quantity will be 10.

-+ **Anka Build (Apple Silicon)** - Pricing model is host-based and not core based.
-Due to the complexity of core-based licensing with new Apple Silicon-based hardware, we are changing the licensing model to host-based licensing.

 <!-- + **Anka Build (Apple Silicon)** - Cost is performance core based.
 For example, 8-core Apple processor mac mini had 4 performance cores. if you are setting up a cloud consisting of 2, 8-core Apple processor mac minis, then total performance core count will be 8 cores.
 For very large core count, there are other licensing models.
 For M1 Max and M1 Ultra machines, contact us for pricing information. -->